Want to ensure your home is secure for storm season? We discuss hurricane garage door costs and which factors influence the price tag.

 Avoid sudden garage door repair by studying up on wind code ratings

-• Look for a label on the interior of your garage door to determine its wind code rating and relevant specifications.
+Look for a large sticker on the interior side of your garage door that displays the maximum wind speed rating and positive and negative PSF values.

 Your home’s garage door certainly seems sturdy, but can it stand up to the most vicious of windstorms?
 Nothing ruins a nice night in with the family, after all, then a force gale wind tearing apart your garage.